 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Custodial credit risk is the risk that, in the event of the failure of the issuer or counterparty to a transaction, the Trust will not be able to recover the value of its investment.
 Credit risk and custodial risk are minimized by the selection of mutual funds that purchase bonds that are issued by the U.S. Treasury, or are of investment grade quality or, if below investment grade quality, constitute a diverse range of bond investments thereby mitigating any significant credit risk.
-At June 30, 2020 and June 30, 2019, the Trust was not exposed to custodial credit risk.
+As of June 30, 2021, the Trust was not exposed to custodial credit risk.

-At June 30, 2020 and June 30, 2019, the credit quality ratings of the Trust's debt securities were as follows (in thousands of dollars):
+As of June 30, 2021, the credit quality ratings of the Trust's debt securities were as follows (in thousands of dollars):